 Discussion

 Our global analysis of seabird colonies on all Indo-Pacific atolls demonstrates that these islands are globally significant hubs for seabirds and, reciprocally, seabirds act as major nutrient pumps on a basin-scale.
 About 28 million seabirds are using atolls as nesting sites, and several species have a relevant fraction of their entire worldwide population concentrated on atolls.
-As a result, atoll islands are sites of extraordinarily nutrient deposition and the presence of seabirds on these remote landforms has likely relevant effects on the marine and terrestrial productivity throughout the otherwise barren and nutrient-poor tropical Indo-Pacific (de la Peña-Lastra 2021).
+As a result, atoll islands are sites of extraordinary nutrient deposition and the presence of seabirds on these remote landforms likely has relevant effects on the marine and terrestrial productivity throughout the otherwise barren and nutrient-poor tropical Indo-Pacific (de la Peña-Lastra 2021).

 Because of their ecological significance as biological pumps between marine and terrestrial ecosystems, global seabird distribution and conservation priorities have been assessed repeatedly (Chown et al. 1998; Paleczny et al. 2015; Otero et al. 2018; Callaghan et al. 2021).
 However, atolls have been generally omitted from large-scale efforts to identify hotspot areas for seabirds.
 Global studies estimated total seabird population sizes at ca. 12.6 million birds for South America, 30.5 million birds for Europe, and 73.9 million birds for North America (Otero et al. 2018).
 Our analysis revealed that the 280 atolls of the Indo-Pacific are housing about the same number of seabirds as the entire European peninsula, or about one third of the total seabird population of entire North America.
 The combined total land area of all 280 atolls is less than 2750 km², or about a quarter of the land area of Hawai’i’s Big Island (ca. 10,430 km²).
 This unequivocally demonstrates the global significance of atoll islands as prime focus sites for seabird conservation and the need to incorporate atoll island protection in global strategies of seabird protection.